 Five confirmed Covid-19 cases at University Hospital Limerick

-THERE ARE five confirmed Covid-19 cases at University Hospital Limerick, the highest number in the country.
+THERE ARE five confirmed Covid-19 cases at University Hospital Limerick, after Limerick saw an increase of 20 cases over the weekend.

-According to daily figures published by the HSE, there are 28 confirmed cases in Irish hospitals, as of 8pm Sunday.
+According to daily figures published on Sunday evening, UHL has the joint-highest number of confirmed cases, alongside Beaumont and St James' Hospital in Dublin.
+There are 33 Covid-19 cases in Irish hospitals.

-There are 20 suspected cases at UHL—also the highest in the country, ahead of Tallaght Hospital with 11 suspected cases.
+UHL has seen a significant decrease in suspected cases in the past fortnight, with just three suspected of having Covid-19 in the Dooradoyle hospital.

-While there are no confirmed cases in UHL’s intensive care unit, there is one suspected case in the ICU.
+While there is no confirmed case in the intensive care unit, there is one suspected case in the ICU.

-Since the start of the pandemic, Limerick has recorded 696 Covid-19 cases, and continues to see marginal increases every day.

-UHL is the most overcrowded hospital in the country with 51 patients on trolleys in its emergency department and wards.
+Limerick saw 20 new Covid-19 cases at the weekend; 14 on Saturday, and six on Sunday.
+There have been more than 100 cases detected in Limerick over the past two weeks.

 Leave your comment